albertimahsunu/Level-of-Formal-Education/README.md

 This basic script creates a line plot showing the population trend in Nigeria from 1990 to 2016.
 You can modify and enhance this script based on your specific analysis and visualization requirements.

-If you have a preferred tool or platform for analysis and visualization, let me know, and I can guide you through the process using that specific tool.From the dashboard, we see that
-Insights from the dashboard include a gender distribution of respondents, an average respondent age of 30, satisfaction levels with salary and work/life balance, and the popularity of Python among programming languages.

 ## Final Thoughts🧨